WebHare/platform/whtree/modules/system/doc/topics/installation/running-in-docker.md

 control the startup.
 Once in the container, run `/opt/container/launch.sh` to start WebHare.

-You can also `wh exec dbserver` to start just the postgres database and then use `wh psql` to connect to this database if you need to fix pre-launch issues.
+You can also `wh exec postgres` to start just the postgres database and then use `wh psql` to connect to this database if you need to fix pre-launch issues.

 If you cannot startup the database server, use `wh postgres-single` to launch